Château Léoville Barton

 • Inventario in arrivo

 Tasse incluse.
-Spedizione calcolata al momento del pagamento.
+Spedizione calcolata al momento del checkout.

 Deep garnet-purple coloured, the 2015 Léoville Barton offers up notions of warm red currants, black raspberries and dark chocolate with wafts of cigar box, violets and bay leaves.
 Elegant, medium-bodied and sporting great freshness, the taut, tightly wound palate of intense red fruits and floral accents is well-framed with firm, grainy tannins, finishing on a lingering mineral note.